-WASHINGTON (LifeSiteNews) – Dr. Anthony Fauci and top Democrats are publicly admitting that COVID vaccine efficacy is failing while pushing booster shots, which the Federal Drug Administration (FDA) and U.S. Centers for Disease Control and Prevention (CDC) approved Friday for all American adults.
+WASHINGTON (LifeSiteNews) – Dr. Anthony Fauci and top Democrats are publicly admitting that COVID vaccine efficacy is failing while pushing booster shots, which the U.S. Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC) approved Friday for all American adults.

 In multiple interviews Tuesday, Fauci acknowledged that a “significant” amount of vaccinated Americans are being hospitalized for COVID-19 and said that he thinks boosters are “going to become a part of the standard regimen.”

 The scandal-ridden presidential COVID adviser said in an interview aired at the 2021 STAT Summit that, “when you have a virus as transmissible as delta, in the context of waning immunity, that dynamic is going to negatively impact even the vaccinated people.”

 “You’re going to see breakthrough infections, even more so than we see now among the vaccinated,” he said.
 Fauci, who heads the National Institute of Allergy and Infectious Diseases (NIAID), added that he now thinks booster shots “are essential for an optimal vaccine regimen.”

 A booster isn’t an add-on and a booster is part of what the original regimen should be.
 So that when we look back on this, we’re going to see that boosters are essential for an optimal vaccine regimen.

 He reiterated those remarks in a separate interview Tuesday with Axios, saying that “boosters are ultimately going to become a part of the standard regimen and not just a bonus.”
 “As every month goes by, the immunity wanes more and more.
 So as time goes by, you’re going to see more vaccinated people” losing protection against the virus, he told the outlet.